 - Place the dough in a warm, draft-free place for 90 minutes (or until the dough has doubled in bulk).

-- Punch the dough down, divide it in half.
+- Punch the dough down, and divide it in half.

 - Form 2 round rustic loaves onto two parchment-lined baking sheets.